jarhoads/ecom/README.md

 A small e-Commerce app for learning Angular 7.

-These are my attempts at the exercises from "Angular Up and Running"
+These are my solutions for the exercises from "Angular Up and Running"

 Each commit is a solution to one chapter exercises (-ish, sometimes I forget to commit before I begin the next chapter)